-The maggot forms a hard, brown outer shell before eventually metamorphosing in a fly.
-This is the same process by which a caterpillar, forms a chrysalis before emerging as a butterfly.
+The maggot forms a hard, brown outer shell before eventually metamorphosing into a fly.
+This is the same process by which a caterpillar forms a chrysalis before emerging as a butterfly.

 Squatts and pinkies also go through this process, although it is only the caster of the large maggot that is sold in tackle shops and used by anglers.
-Casters are loved by all fish species especially roach, perch, bream and chub and tend to attract a larger size of fish.
-This believed to be due to their still nature, crunchy outer shell and soft protein rich contents.
+Casters are loved by all fish species, especially roach, perch, bream and chub, but tend to attract a larger size of fish.
+This is believed to be due to their still nature, crunchy outer shell and soft protein-rich contents.

-Casters have been used as fishing bait for hundreds of years and it’s not accurate to suggest that the Lancashire legend Benny Ashurst father of 1982 world champion Kevin Ashurst invented the caster.
-However, it was Benny who developed the sinking caster as explained by John Essex in this video Benny Ashurst and the sinking caster: (Division One national day)
+Casters have been used as fishing bait for hundreds of years and it’s not accurate to suggest that the Lancashire legend Benny Ashurst, father of 1982 world champion Kevin Ashurst, invented the caster.
+However, it was Benny who developed the sinking caster, as explained by John Essex in the video below.

-Casters are a relatively short-lived bait, keeping at best four or five days sealed in an air tight plastic bag in the fridge.
+Casters are a relatively short-lived bait, keeping at best four or five days if sealed in an air-tight plastic bag in the fridge.
 Never forget that casters are living creatures.
-It pays to open the bag at least once a day for five to 10 minutes just to let out the carbon dioxide rich air and allow oxygen rich air in.
+It pays to open the bag at least once a day for five to 10 minutes just to let out the carbon dioxide-rich air and allow oxygen-rich air in.

 Advice from canal angling champion Simon 'Motty' Mottram, who trains our Let's Fish! coaches on the best canal fishing methods.